A b o u t

-His image “All Seeing, Not All Knowing” won Honorable Mention in 2017 in the international Mobile Photography Awards (“the world’s longest running competition for mobile photography and art”).
+His image “All Seeing, Not All Knowing” won Honorable Mention in 2017 in the international Mobile Photography Awards (with over 7,000 entries from 65 countries, the MPA is “the world’s longest running competition for mobile photography and art”).
 Dave was a Sacramento365.com Featured Artist for 2014.
 His iPhone images have been featured in the Sacramento News & Review, Davis Enterprise, Sacramento Bee, KCRA, KXTV, KMAX, Sactown and the New York Times blog Lens.
 Other media coverage includes Insight (CPR/KXJZ), Broadway World, and the UCD Aggie.

 Past shows include DRAMA IN AGRICULTURE (2018) in the Tsao Gallery/Davis Arts Center, which was featured on the cover of the Sacramento Bee’s Ticket and “windowboxed” on the front page.
 FROM DARKROOM TO DIGITAL (2015) featured 18 of Dave’s images and 19 images from the permanent collection of the Tsao Gallery/Davis Arts Center.
 SATURATE YOLO (2013), an exhibition of hundreds of images of Yolo County, featured printed images and a five electronic “glowing frames.”
 SATURATE YOLO was presented in conjunction with the City of Davis’s “Phone Art Month,” as declared in proclamation by the City Council (an effort Dave initiated).